 With over half of each issue in full colour and artwork to swoon over it was an action-packed comic from the first page.
 The story behind the toys was a simple yet effective one.
 In the late 1990s (ten years into the future at the time) Skull Squadron was formed with the if-it-ain't-broke-don't-fix-it idea of aiming for world domination.
-Formed by a band of pilots who had been left broken and bitter by recent wars, Skull Squadron discovered the secret of time travel which they installed into each of their aircraft.
+Formed by a band of pilots who had been left broken and bitter by recent wars, Skull Squadron discovered the secret of time travel which they installed into each of their aircraft, the aim being to manipulate events in the past and future to change the world order to suit themselves.
 As the situation became grim the leaders of the world (we all got on in that future) then banded together to form opposition.

 |The elusive toy itself, which could link with the two bases I had|